opendaylight/docs/docs/developer-guide/yang-tools.rst

 has to be called, marking the modification as ready for application to the data tree.
 No further operations within the modification are allowed.
 The modification is then validated - checked whether it can be applied to the data tree.
-Finally we commit it to the data tree.
+Finally, we commit it to the data tree.

 Now you can access the written nodes.
-In order to do this, you have to create a new DataTreeSnapshot instance and call the method readNode() with path argument pointing to a particular node in the tree.
+In order to do this, you must create a new DataTreeSnapshot instance and call the method readNode() with path argument pointing to a node in the tree.

-Serialization / deserialization of YANG Data
+Serialization / deserialization of Yang data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to deserialize YANG-modeled data which have the form of an
+If you want to deserialize Yang-modeled data that has the form of an
 XML document, you can use the XML parser found in the module
 yang-data-codec-xml.
 The parser walks through the XML document
-containing YANG-modeled data based on the provided SchemaContext and
+containing Yang-modeled data based on the provided SchemaContext and
 emits node events into a NormalizedNodeStreamWriter.
 The parser
 disallows multiple instances of the same element except for leaf-list
 and list entries.
-The parser also expects that the YANG-modeled data in
+The parser also expects that the Yang-modeled data in
 the XML source are wrapped in a root element.
 Otherwise it will not work
 correctly.